honest-code/Cart-checkout-BDD/README.md

 ```

-After startin the server and from a different Terminal window run the Acceptance tests (for Unix or Windows):
+After starting the server and from a different Terminal window run the Acceptance tests (for Unix or Windows):

 ```